WildernessLabs/Netduino.Foundation/docs/API/Controllers/PID/IdealPIDController/index.md

 #### float ProportionalComponent { get; set; }

-The value to use when calculating the proportional corrective action.
+The _gain_ value to use when calculating the proportional corrective action.
+A good value to start with when tuning is `1.0`.

 #### float IntegralComponent { get; set; }

-The value to use when calculating the integral corrective action.
+The _gain_ value to use when calculating the integral corrective action.
+The integral correction is based on a time unit of error/seconds.
+A good value to start with when tuning is `0.1`.

 #### float DerivativeComponent { get; set; }

-The value to use when calculating the derivative corrective action.
+The _gain_ value to use when calculating the derivative corrective action.
+Derivative should only be used when the `ActualInput` value has very little noise, as the derivative uses the slope of change to calculate the corrective action.
+A good value to start with when tuning is `0.001`.

 #### float OutputMax { get; set; }